lilab-bioinfo/CancerAPA/README.md

           The reference data are loaded using the `./WEIGHTS/${tissueName}.pos` which points to the individual `*RDat` weights files, their gene identifiers, physical positions.
 Only weights in the file will be evaluated.

-      - Performing the APA level imputation
+      - Performing the APA level-disease association

         ```
         Rscript FUSION.assoc_test.R \